 - Submit Feedback, using Ask the Director

-An administrative appeal is submitted to the Mayor.
-An administrative appeal may be submitted online via the DC government Public FOIA Portal.
+If BEGA denies your FOIA request, you may file an action in D.C.
+Superior Court or submit and administrative appeal to the Mayor.
+If an administrative appeal is submitted to the Mayor, it may be submitted online via the DC government Public FOIA Portal.
 An appeal may also be submitted by mail or email.
 The appeal must include a copy of the original request as well as a copy of the public body's written denial letter issued to you, if any.
 In addition, the appeal must include a written statement of the arguments, circumstances, or reasons in support of the information sought by your request.
 The appeal letter must include "Freedom of Information Act Appeal" or "FOIA Appeal" in the subject line of the letter as well as marked on the outside of the envelope.
 You may direct a written appeal to:

 Mayor’s Office of Legal Counsel